 Counsellors and students run a number of programmes within our school which helps us to spread our message of supporting each other, stopping harassment, building respectful relationships and celebrating diversity.

-These programmes are Peer Sexuality Support Prorgamme (PSSP), Peer Mediation and Mentorship Service, Body Image Leaders (BIL) and Diversity Inquiry. (links above)
+These programmes are Peer Sexuality Support Prorgamme (PSSP), Peer Mediation and Mentorship Service, and Body Image Leaders (BIL).

 Counselling Group Programmes

 We have two proactive group programmes to support Year 9 students.
 These are our Anti-Harassment Programme and The Travellers Programme. (links above)